- The perimeter of the air caster footprint

 The required air consumption for acceptable operation of an air bearing, carrying a capacity load on a slightly rough floor, is 5 SCFM per foot of perimeter.
 A slightly rough floor feels rough to the hand; however, it is much smoother than a broom-finished concrete texture.
 Broom-finished concrete is unacceptable for air bearing use.

-The required air consumption for an air bearing is also proportional to the amount of load it is carrying.
-Therefore, an air bearing operating at half its rated capacity will require approximately half of the air flow required to operate at full capacity.
+The required air consumption for an air caster is also proportional to the amount of load it is carrying.
+Therefore, an air caster operating at half its rated capacity will require approximately half of the air flow required to operate at full capacity.

 Click here for more information or call an Airfloat applications engineer at 800-888-0018.